 · Displacing traditional cultural regulators of social relations and processes by automated social algorithms

 · Blurring the borders between the real and the digital world, wide spread of simplified virtual mockups and simulacra

 · Post-truth in its heyday, with fakes, clickbaits, hypes and other tools introduced to form post-reality in the political and media culture.

 The conference provided a platform for discussing these and other modern challenges, phenomena and trends that had come into focus in the last decade.
 Special attention was paid to the processes that are less evident, but might significantly impact the socio-cultural landscape in the nearest future.

 The conference was aimed at contributing to the efforts to balance the pace of development in the field of information, communication and related technologies and the ability of science and the society to comprehend the changing reality and thus influence the vector and nature of progress.

-The results of the conference were summed up at the closing plenary session, led by Evgeny KUZMIN and Tatyana MUROVANA, as well as Rachel FISCHER, Research Officer of the University of Pretoria (South Africa), who prepared the draft final document.
-An international working group approved by the participants of the conference is currently working on the document’s final version.
+The results of the conference were summed up at the closing plenary session, led by Evgeny KUZMIN and Tatyana MUROVANA, as well as Rachel FISCHER, Research Officer of the University of Pretoria (South Africa).

 Holding this conference has become a new valuable contribution by Ugra and the whole Russia in the implementation of IFAP – UNESCO’s major intergovernmental programme in the field of communication and information.